What are the indicators of a healthy mind? Want to know whether your mental health is in as tip-top shape as it could be?

 Brain research says that if you have these nine things, you have a healthy mind.

-1. Happiness: Happiness is not a momentary response to a particular situation in your life, it is a general state of being.
-Some might call it contentment, or a sense of well being.
+Happiness is not a momentary response to a particular situation in your life, it is a general state of being.
+Some might call it contentment, or a sense of well-being.
 If you do not have an overall feeling of happiness about yourself and your life, despite whatever ups and downs your day to day life might bring you, you are missing a piece to the mental health puzzle.

-2. Flexibility: Do things have to be “just so” for you to be happy, or can you be flexible as circumstances, both major and minor, in your life change?
+Do things have to be “just so” for you to be happy?
+Or can you be flexible as circumstances, both major and minor, in your life change?
 Being flexible means that you can adjust to your current circumstances without suffering too much depression, anxiety or loss of focus on your goals and relationships.

 Can you get yourself revved up to face life when you need to?
 How long does it take you to calm down when angry or fearful feelings have overwhelmed you?
 Do you have “knee jerk” reactions?
-Finding the strength to push through the down times and having the ability to turn down the burner on over-arousal are functions of a healthy mind.
+Finding the strength to push through the downtimes and having the ability to turn down the burner on over-arousal are functions of a healthy mind.
 When your skills in these areas are suffering, you know that your mental health could use some TLC.

-4. Good relationships: Good relationships, both intimate and superficial ones, are characterized by kindness, compassion and empathy.
+Good relationships, both intimate and superficial ones, are characterized by kindness, compassion, and empathy.
 Do you feel totally autonomous and at the same time completely connected to the most important people in your life?
 If not, you have some work to do.
 The quality of your relationships is one of the biggest indicators of your overall mental health.

 Do you have the capacity to think of the larger good and act in a pro-social way, even when you are alone?
-Our social nature requires that we have the ability to act in ways that benefit not only ourselves, but our group as well.
+Our social nature requires that we have the ability to act in ways that benefit not only ourselves but our group as well.
 Antisocial and amoral behavior are clear indicators of poor mental health.